-A Culinary Paradise Known around the World
+A Culinary Paradise Known Around the World

-Taiwanese cuisine is famed throughout the world for its rich variety.
-From diverse cooking styles to snacks referred to as "small eats," every dish blends unique qualities.
-Besides aboriginal-style cuisine, Hakka and southern Fujianese home cooking, and foods from every corner of mainland China, there are also Japanese, Korean, Indian, Southeast Asian, European and American dishes that together make Taiwan a culinary paradise.
+Taiwanese cuisine is famed throughout the world for its abundance of enticing dishes.
+From multifarious cooking styles to snacks referred to as "small eats," every dish blends unique qualities.
+Besides aboriginal-style cuisine, Hakka and southern Fujianese home cooking, and foods from every corner of Mainland China, there are also Japanese, Korean, Indian, Southeast Asian, European and American dishes that together make Taiwan a culinary paradise.
 You can eat whatever your heart desires.
-From night market snacks to intimate eateries and Michelin restaurants, there is something to satisfy every palate.
+From night market snacks to intimate eateries and luxury restaurants, there is something to satisfy every palate.
 The diversity and range of Taiwan's cuisine is sure to exceed your expectations.